ryancollingwood/RankParser/README.md

 Using `python-constraint` for defining and solving the problem, and `ply` for lexing and parsing textual descriptions.

+## Syntax

+See [the tutorial](resources/tutorial.md) for a detailed view of the syntax.

 ## Preview in Google Cloud Shell
 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.png)](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/ryancollingwood/RankParser&tutorial=resources/tutorial.md)

+This will create an temporary playground in Google Cloud for you to see the application in action.
+It does require a Google Cloud account, as of August 2019 there is no charge for using Google Cloud Shell ([link](https://cloud.google.com/shell/pricing)).

 ## Running